smartdevicelink/sdl_core_guides/docs/Integrating Your HMI/Developing the HMI UI/index.md

 ## Creating the App Menu

 Each application is able to maintain a list of menu commands through SDL.
 This in-app menu should be made accessible from an app's template view.
-Please note the example placement of the hamburger menu icon in the top right of the screenshot below.
+Please note the example placement of the menu icon in the top right of the screenshot below.

 ![Menu Icon](./assets/menu_circled.jpg)